SHOP4CF/data-models/docs/asset.md

 }
 ```

+Further notes on the attributes:
-Attribute `state` is the state of the asset from an operational point of view.
+- `state` is the state of the asset from an operational point of view.
 Its concrete structure/value depends on a specific use case.
+- `isSpecifiedBy` references a set of Resource Specifications that the Asset fulfills
+(and that do not rather live in Context Broker)